Poppy seed: Production and export

-In 2018, world production of poppy seeds was 76,240 tonnes.
-In 2024, the Czech Republic was the biggest producer of poppy seeds with 29,679 tonnes.
-Turkey, Spain, Hungary and France are other major producers.

 The poppy seeds harvest can be a by-product of cultivation of Papaver somniferum for opium, poppy straw, or both opium and poppy straw.
 However, harvesting for poppy seeds of superior quality is in conflict with harvesting for opium as poppy seeds should be harvested when they are ripe, after the seed pod has dried.
 Traditionally, opium is harvested while the seed pods are green and the seeds have just begun to grow and their latex is abundant.
 Poppy straw can be a by-product of cultivation of poppy seeds.
 Compared to the seed pod and straw, the seeds contain very low levels of opiates.
 The seeds may be washed to obtain poppy tea but a large amount is needed, around 300–400 g depending on the levels of opiates.

 Since poppy seeds are relatively expensive, they are sometimes mixed with the seeds of Amaranthus paniculatus, which closely resemble poppy seeds.

+In 2024, Turkey produced 8,441 tonnes and Serbia 1,079 tonnes.
+The Czech Republic was the leading country exporting poppy seeds in 2024 with 23,600 tonnes (approximately 53 million lbs), followed by Hungary, the Netherlands, and Turkey.

 Nutrition

+Poppy seeds are 6% water, 28% carbohydrates, 42% fat, and 21% protein (table).
+The fat content is primarily from the polyunsaturated fat, linoleic acid, an omega-6 fatty acid (source in table).

-In a 100 gram amount, poppy seeds provide 525 calories and are a rich source of thiamin, folate, and several essential minerals, including calcium, iron, magnesium, manganese, phosphorus and zinc (table).
-Poppy seeds are composed of 6% water, 28% carbohydrates, 42% fat, and 21% protein (table).
+In a reference amount of 100 g, poppy seeds provide 525 calories, and are a rich source of thiamin, folate, and several dietary minerals, including calcium, iron, magnesium, manganese, phosphorus, and zinc (each having 20% or more of the Daily Value, table).